acad2/pride/README.md

 --------
 A small slice of what all is available:

-Concurrency for vm processes is managed automatically and performed in serial within a single physical thread/process.
+- Concurrency for vm processes is managed automatically and performed in serial within a single physical thread/process.

-Fully object oriented design combines with a simple messaging scheme to makes global variables and locking mechanisms seldom needed.
+- Fully object oriented design combines with a simple messaging scheme to makes global variables and locking mechanisms seldom needed.

-Almost anything can be accomplished at runtime.
+- Almost anything can be accomplished at runtime.
 This includes the ability define/create new processes and to modify/extend/pause/delete existing ones.

-Specify decorators, context managers, and monkey patches via keyword argument to any method call.
+- Specify decorators, context managers, and monkey patches via keyword argument to any individual method call.

+- Useful docstrings, even if the author neglected or declined to write one.

-A runtime interactive interprter.
+- A runtime interactive interprter.
 Allows you to play with all of the above concepts while your application(s) are running.
 Allows for remote login which provides a ready to go, customizable command line interface for your application(s) or server(s).

-Useful docstrings - even if the author neglected or declined to write one.

 Installation
 ------------